Helping you become a better leader before someone invents the next acronym.

 People don’t resist change.
 They resist uncertainty.

-When people understand why something is happening, how it will work, and what success looks like, resistance drops dramatically — even when the change is difficult.
+When people understand why something is happening, how it will work, and what success looks like, resistance drops — even when the change is hard.

-Ask your team these anytime you introduce a new process, goal, or expectation:
+Ask your team anytime you introduce a new change:

 1. What part of this feels unclear?